Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_19.md

   </tr>
 </table>

-# Copy All Files from Single Directory with Size Limit and Unique Names
+# Copy All Files with Size Limit (Less than 500KB) and Conflict Resolution